EXTENSIVE UPDATE 2021

 WHAT IS LONG EXPOSURE PHOTOGRAPHY

-First, let me mention a few long exposure facts for those who are not familiar with this technique.
+Back to our review, first, let me mention a few long exposure facts for those who are not familiar with this technique.

 If you know my work, you know that I am using extensively long exposure to create my images, so I have a lot of experience in this field, which gives me the tools I need to be able to judge objectively the long exposure capabilities of this camera.